 Early intervention is preferable to crisis intervention.
 Encourage students to seek help in confronting, coping with and resolving personal problems before they develop into major obstacles to their success.

 Making a Referral

-If you feel that professional counseling might be beneficial, refer the student to the Counseling Center.
-Be direct in letting the student know that you believe a Counselor may be of help in this situation.
+If you feel that professional counseling might be beneficial, refer the student to the counseling center.
+Be direct in letting the student know that you believe a counselor may be of help in this situation.
 Inform the student that the services are strictly confidential and free of charge.
 Don't force the issue if the student takes a defensive posture - simply restate your concerns and recommendations.
 An independent decision by the student to seek help is best.
 If the student is unsure whether they really need professional assistance, encourage them to schedule a single session consultation.
 This provides the student an opportunity to meet the counselor and discuss how counseling might be beneficial.
-Oftentimes, once the student has initiated the consultation, they are eager to talk.
+Often, once the student has initiated the consultation, they are eager to talk.

 Facilitating a Referral

 There are several ways you can facilitate a referral: